Need to repot your ever vibrant Schlumbergera bridgessii?

 However, your Schlumbergera plant is a bit different.
 They actually prefer to be potted up right after they are done blooming.

 Since they are dubbed the “Christmas cactus”, it is safe to say that they stop flowering by the end of January up to early February.
-Some plant may take up to March to stop blooming.

 How Often Should I Repot My Christmas Cactus?

-The best estimate on when you should transplant christmas cactus is about every 3 to 4 years.
-Although some owners prevent their plants from being root bound since they are a bit tricky to repot once they are, your Christmas cactus actually prefers being bound to their pot.
+Although some owners prevent their plants from being root-bound since they are a bit tricky to repot once they are, your Christmas cactus actually prefers being bound to their pot.

 Don’t repot them frequently since you may cause more damage than good to your plant.
 They might also grow slower if they are repotted more than usual.

-You’d be surprised how a root bound Christmas cactus blooms more.
-It is because this plant likes its roots crowded.
+You’d be surprised how a root-bound Christmas cactus blooms more.
+It is because this plant likes its roots crowded

-It might be a bit different for younger and smaller plants or cuttings.
 These little babies will prosper more if they are repotted once a year for their first few years but just until they are completely established.

 Once they are mature, you can proceed to repot Christmas cactus once every 4 years or more.